Ecuador president declares 'curfew' and 'militarization' in Quito | DW | 12.10.2019

 Over a week of violent clashes

-Violence continued in Quito even after indigenous leaders, who had instigated the protests over fuel price increases, changed tack and confirmed they had accepted a proposal for talks with President Moreno.
+Violence continued in Quito even after indigenous leaders, who had instigated the protests over fuel price increases, changed tack and confirmed they had accepted a proposal for talks with President Moreno, in order to find a solution.

+Ecuador's indigenous people's federation, CONAIE, welcomed a government initiative to settle the impasse, but reiterated that it wants Moreno to first restore the fuel subsidies he had previously taken away as part of austerity.

+In a statement by CONAIE, the federation's head, Jaime Vargas, said Moreno's call for discussions was a "positive" step.

-More than a week of protests in the Ecuadorian capital have left five people dead and nearly 2,000 wounded or detained.
+More than a week of protests in the Ecuadorian capital have already resulted in five deaths and nearly 2,000 wounded or detained.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.